emilvaklinov/1/README.md

 3. Created real-time clock fetching the local time of the user.
 ```
 ```
-4. Created two different tipes of image carousel.
-Automatic and sliding left and right (using Arrow buttons for computer or sliding in mobile apps).
+4. Created two different tipes of image carousel one automatic and one sliding left and right (using Arrow key navigation on keyboard or sliding in mobile apps).
 ```
 ```
 5. The images of the sliding carousel are interactive buttons to sub pages.